 DCED, at the continued recommendation and support of the DCED Policy Advisory Council, is continuing the LIHEAP Deferral Program to address the high rate of deferrals in the WAP due to substandard housing.
-The request for proposals for the LIHEAP Deferral Program funds was announced and made available in October 2021.
-They will be available for request until July 2022 and are tentatively scheduled to be expended on deferral work by September 30, 2022, with the weatherization to be completed by September 2023.
+The request for proposals for the LIHEAP Deferral Program funds was announced and made available in October 2022.
+They will be available for request until July 2023 and are tentatively scheduled to be expended on deferral work by September 30, 2023, with the weatherization to be completed by September 2024.

-The program has been in operation since 2017 and has utilized over \$3.7 million to complete 642 units, 500 of which have also weatherized since the program was initiated.
-The average cost per unit for the Deferral Program units is about \$4,400 for four years.
+The program has been in operation since 2017 and has utilized over \$4.3 million to complete over 900 units, 650 of which have also been weatherized since the program was initiated.
+The average cost per unit for the Deferral Program units is about \$4,400 for five years.
 Common measures completed were Knob and Tube remediation, roof repairs, and addressing mold and moisture issues.
-This year, the LIHEAP Deferral Program can utilize up to \$2 million of LIHEAP funds to allow agencies, located in different regions of the state, to perform measures which are not permitted in the DOE regulations for weatherization work.
 This LIHEAP Deferral Program will address deferral issues at a targeted average cost of \$5,000 per unit.
 Allowable repairs in the Program will be more extensive such as plumbing and electrical work, mold and mildew remediation via specialists and roof repair which goes beyond what is usually allowable in the WAP.